RyanDyals/MIST-4610---Project-1---Group-7/README.md

 <img width="1116" alt="Query 1" src="https://github.com/RyanDyals/MIST-4610---Project-1---Group-7/assets/134531824/73eee8a9-02ad-4e50-a378-231cd339495f">

 Query 1 is significant for the managerial aspect of a soccer club as they must handle players who either have not signed their offered contract or have a contract that recently expired.
-This query allows the club to see these player's and contact them regarding their contract.
+This query allows the club to see these players and contact them regarding their contract.

-**#2** This query retrieves the total number of goals scored by ecah player in each match and lists them in descending order of total goals scored.
+**#2** This query retrieves the total number of goals scored by each player in each match and lists them in descending order of total goals scored.
 <img width="1107" alt="Query 2" src="https://github.com/RyanDyals/MIST-4610---Project-1---Group-7/assets/134531824/3b7c4427-67d8-4ffb-8a85-331b679edebd">

 Query 2 allows for the soccer club to keep track of key statistics by match for each player.
 This one specifcally tracks goals scored.
 This query allows for management to quickly look at match data for each player by a metric such as goals scored.